The Difficulties of Writing Really Old Erotic Historical Romances.

 I therefore make the hard choice and compromise between being as historically accurate as possible, and being anachronistic and using terminology that the reader will accept more easily and going for the effect I need.
 Especially in historical sex scenes set in very early periods, I will use Anglo-Saxon terminology for body parts where there is no chronologically accurate term available.

 For all these reasons, authors don’t simply “dash off” erotic historical romances.
 They can’t.
 There’s too much agonizing and decision making involved.
-For the same reason, an author will tend to stick to the same era and write book after book in that era, straying a few hundred years to one side or another as the
+For the same reason, an author will tend to stick to the same era and write book after book in that era, straying a few hundred years to one side or another as they expand their research.

 Research for erotic historical romances is an utter bitch, but the results is so worth it.